Introduction to Subatomic-Particle Spectrometers: Particle Spectrometers

 \section{{Particle Spectrometers}}

-Particle spectrometers are characterized by great variety in their purposes and layouts.
-Generically they may be divided into fixed-target spectrometers, in which a beam is aimed at a target that is stationary (or in the case of a gas-jet target, moving slowly) in the laboratory, and colliding-beam spectrometers, in which two particle beams moving in opposite directions are brought into collision.
-We consider next two typical examples to illustrate the use of the detectors and techniques described above.
+Particle spectrometers feature great variety in their purposes and layouts.
+Generically they may be divided into fixed-target spectrometers, in which a beam is aimed at a target that is stationary (or in the case of a gas-jet or pellet target, moving slowly) in the laboratory, and colliding-beam spectrometers, in which two particle beams moving in opposite directions are brought into collision.
+We consider next three typical examples to illustrate the use of the detectors and techniques described above.